scloud19/SECipedia/jekyll/jekyll_front_matter.md

 	Front Matter block must be the first thing in the file for it to be processes.
 		You don't have to specify any variables, etc.

+	Probably want to organize your posts into categories/tags

 General Info
 	Any file that contains a YAML front matter block will be processed by Jekyll as a special file.